 Surface moisture should not be allowed to infiltrate into the soils in the vicinity of the foundations.
-As such, design strategies to minimize ponding and infiltration near the townhome structure should be implemented.
+As such, design strategies to minimize ponding and infiltration near the structures should be implemented.

-We recommend roof runoff devices be installed to direct all runoff a minimum of 10 feet away from the townhome foundations.
-The builder should be responsible for compacting the exterior backfill soils around the foundation, particularly around basement walls.
-Additionally, the ground surface within 10 feet of the structure should be constructed so as to slope a minimum of five percent away.
+We recommend roof runoff devices be installed to direct all runoff a minimum of 10 feet away from foundations.
+If a basement level is planned, the builder should be responsible for compacting the exterior backfill soils around the foundation.
+Additionally, the ground surface within 10 feet of the structures should be constructed so as to slope a minimum of five percent away from the structure.
 Pavement sections should be constructed to divert surface water off the pavement into storm drains, curb/gutter, or another suitable location.

-For the subterranean portion of the townhome, IGES recommends a perimeter foundation drain be constructed in accordance with the International Residential Code (IRC).
+Where basements are planned, IGES recommends a perimeter foundation drain be constructed in accordance with the International Residential Code (IRC).